Pert Kelton: Television

 Kelton appeared in Henry Morgan's Great Talent Hunt, first aired January 26, 1951, hosted by Henry Morgan, and with Kaye Ballard, Art Carney, and Arnold Stang.

 Kelton was the original Alice Kramden in The Honeymooners comedy sketches on the DuMont Television Network's Cavalcade of Stars.
 These sketches formed the eventual basis for the 1955 sitcom The Honeymooners.
 Jackie Gleason starred as her husband Ralph Kramden, and Art Carney as their upstairs neighbor Ed Norton.
 Elaine Stritch played Trixie, the burlesque dancer wife of Norton, for one sketch before being replaced by Joyce Randolph.

 Kelton appeared in the original sketches, generally running about 10 to 20 minutes, shorter than the later one-season half-hour series episodes and 1960s hour-long musical versions.
-However, she abruptly was dropped from her role because of being blacklisted and she was replaced by Audrey Meadows.
+However, she was abruptly dropped from her role due to being blacklisted and was replaced by Audrey Meadows.
 Rather than acknowledge that she was blacklisted, her producers explained that her departure was based on alleged heart problems.
+Kelton and her husband had been listed in Red Channels, an early 1950s publication of alleged communists or fellow travelers in the U.S. entertainment industry.
+Kelton sued the publication for libel, but later dropped the suit.
 In his book The Forgotten Network, David Weinstein wrote Kelton remained on Cavalcade of Stars through the final season of the series (1951–1952), and suggests that it may have been because Jackie Gleason had resisted attempts at having her dropped.

 In the 1960s, Kelton was invited back to Gleason's CBS show to play Alice's mother in an episode of the hour-long musical version of The Honeymooners (also known as The Color Honeymooners), with Sheila MacRae as a fetching young Alice.

 In 1963, Kelton appeared on The Twilight Zone, playing the overbearing mother of Robert Duvall in the episode "Miniature."
 The next year she guest-starred on the popular family sitcom My Three Sons.
 In this episode "Stage Door Bub", Kelton portrays Thelma Wilson, a veteran itinerant stage actress who longs for a settled domestic life but soon realizes that that lifestyle is actually ill-suited for her personality.

 In her last years, Kelton was strongly identified with Spic and Span because of commercials for the product.

-Broadway

-In her 1925 Broadway debut in Sunny, Kelton had played the character Magnolia and performed a song with the same title as the play.
-Years later, she was twice nominated for Tony Awards: in 1960, as Best Supporting or Featured Actress (Musical) for Frank Loesser's Greenwillow; and in 1967–1968, as Best Supporting or Featured Actress (Dramatic) for Spofford.
-Her most memorable Broadway role, however, was her portrayal of the impatient Mrs. Paroo, the Irish mother of the town librarian Marian Paroo (Barbara Cook), in Meredith Willson's The Music Man, which premiered at the Majestic Theatre in New York in December 1957.
-She reprised her Broadway character in the film adaptation of The Music Man in 1962.